-Easter in Italy is a big affair because we have also Easter Monday as an holiday.
-It once was my favorite day because of the traditional picnic that take place that day—often ruined by rain though. 😕😌
+Easter in Italy is a big affair because we have also Easter Monday as a holiday.
+It once was my favorite day because of the traditional picnic that takes place that day—often ruined by rain though. 😕😌

 But I also loved Easter because as a child I (likely, … if not passed down from my older siblings), used to get new springy clothes and new shoes too!

 Easter though brings the blooms, the new fresher food, longer days, and a nice table setting.
 Easter is here now and what’s best to celebrate but with a table with the pastel colors of spring.

 On a visual level, the delicate alchemy of colors represents a welcome to spring capable of warming the hearts of the people with whom we will choose to spend these moments of celebration, while outside spring is reborn and the sun returns to shine.

 Typical Easter Dishes

 Pasta with fresh vegetables, such as asparagus, I will make Crepes with Asparagus this year.

 Usually Lamb appears on the table at Easter, but this year I pass, and instead, I’ll make Vitello Tonnato.

 The one dish that spells Easter is Torta Pasqualina.
 A savory quiche with spinach, ricotta cheese, and eggs.
 Follow the recipe here: